AshRK1997/Simple-Hotel-Chatbot/README.md

 # Objective -
 To build a simple chatbot for a hotel.
-The chatbot should be able to the following basic functionalities
+The chatbot should be able to respond to and handle the following basic functionalities
 - Book room
 - Request Room Cleaning
 - Handle FAQs